 We also recently managed a claim with a plastered ceiling which looked perfectly fine on the surface.
 However, once our surveyor cut into the damaged ceiling, he could see an old Artex ceiling hiding beneath.
 Again, we tested the area and it did contain asbestos and the insurer paid to safely remove the whole ceiling.

 A complete solution to your Artex ceiling repairs – including asbestos sampling, testing and removal.

-IC Assist can help with more than just Artexing and decorating.
+IC Assist can help with more than Artexing and decorating.
 We also provide a professional sampling, testing and removal service.
-So, if we identify building material that could contain asbestos, we’ll advise your insurer.
+If we identify building material that could contain asbestos, we’ll inform your insurer.

-As soon as your insurer gives us authorisation, we will wet a section of the Artex and carefully scrape off a sample.
-We will then seal the section to prevent any loose Artex falling down and take it to an independent laboratory for testing.
-If they find Chrysotile in the sample, we will instruct our accredited contractors to safely remove it.
+As soon as your insurer gives us authorisation, we’ll take a sample and then seal the section to prevent any loose Artex falling down.
+We will then take it to an independent laboratory for testing.
+If they find Chrysotile in the sample, we’ll instruct our accredited contractors to safely remove it.
 They will lay protective sheeting, seal of the working area and then thoroughly clean the room.

 To ensure the room is safe for re-occupation, we will instruct an independent firm to carry out a reassurance air test.
 This ensures the air is clean and safe (in accordance with the Health and Safety Executive guidelines).